 During the academic year, students in our Conservatories and Ensembles programs perform full-scale musicals – either in our intimate, 150-seat Christopher and Dana Reeve Studio Theatre or the larger Lerner Family Theatre stage!
 These programs require an intensive commitment spanning one semester to two years and require an audition.
-More information on our Conservatories & Ensembles here.
+Click here for more information on our Conservatories & Ensembles.

 The 2015 Imagination Stage Student Performance Season